Dissonance and Myth: Stefan Spjut’s Trolls

 Recent Comments

-- heathersfolly on Watch the Trailer for Never Surrender, a Documentary About Galaxy Quest 5 hours ago

-- ZakDrizzt on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 5 hours ago
+- Worffan101 on Them’s Good Eatin’! — Star Trek’s “The Trouble with Edward” 18 mins ago

+- noblehunter on History and SFF Storytelling: A New Monthly Column 21 mins ago

-- bad_platypus on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 5 hours ago
+- adjbaker on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 26 mins ago

+- Matt Mikalatos on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 28 mins ago

+- Cool Bev on History and SFF Storytelling: A New Monthly Column 31 mins ago